top of page

 Support Group for Graduate NICU Families

-Meeting Thursdays at 10 AM EST for 6 weeks, this group is for parents whose babies have been home for at least 2 months.
+Meeting Monday at 10 AM EST for 6 weeks, this group is for parents whose babies have been home for at least 2 months.

 Kelley Hassanpour